lander2k2/hello_docker/README.rst

 hello_docker
 ============

 Simple image for testing docker.
-Displays the hostname on the page.
+Displays the container's hostname on the page.